Embassy of the United States, Saigon: Embassy compound

-The embassy comprised two separate compounds, a consular compound sealed off by a separate wall and steel gate and the embassy compound with the embassy chancery building, behind it was a parking lot, a two-story villa used as a residence by the mission coordinator (a civilian assistant to the United States Ambassador to South Vietnam), a motor pool and other facilities.
+The embassy comprised two separate compounds, a consular compound sealed off by a separate wall and steel gate and the embassy compound with the chancery, behind it was a parking lot, a two-story villa used as a residence by the mission coordinator (a civilian assistant to the United States Ambassador to South Vietnam), a motor pool and other facilities.
 There were two entry gates, a pedestrian entrance on Thong Nhut Boulevard and a vehicle entrance on Mac Dinh Chi Street.

 The new chancery was a distinctive six-story white concrete building, with a concrete lattice facade that served to both cool the building and deflect rockets and other projectiles.
 Due to both aesthetics and security, the chancery was set back from the street.
 The chancery was a rectangular building, 208 ft by 49 ft, and was enclosed in a walled compound that is 437 ft by 318 ft (3.18 acres).
 It was located 60 ft inside the compound, protected from both streets by an 8 ft wall with a 6 in-thick mixture of cement and marble chips.
 The lattice facade extends from the first story to the roof, covering the entire building in a protective white terrazzo sunscreen.
 It was separated from the concrete walls and the shatterproof plexiglass windows of the chancery by five feet of space.

 The chancery was designed for a staff of 200, with 49,670 square feet of office space comprising 140 offices.
 There were also executive offices on the third floor for the Ambassador's office and other high-ranking members of the Mission.
 It was also air conditioned, had its own water filtration system, and at the rear of the compound, had a power plant consisting of four 350 kilowatt generators.
 The chancery also had small helipad (75x49-feet) on the roof.
 A concrete awning extended from the chancery out over the pedestrian entrance on Thong Nhut Boulevard.